carbon-language/carbon-lang/mlir/docs/Dialects/SPIR-V.md

     instructions.
 *   Types are serialized into `OpType*` instructions in the SPIR-V binary module section for types, constants, and global variables.
-*   `spv.constant`s are unified and placed in the SPIR-V binary module section for types, constants, and global variables.
+*   `spv.Constant`s are unified and placed in the SPIR-V binary module section for types, constants, and global variables.
 *   Attributes on ops, if not part of the op's binary encoding, are emitted as `OpDecorate*` instructions in the SPIR-V binary module section for